 Lord Egremont Fund

-A new fund was recently created by Lord Egremont to support his family’s long-term involvement in the and to help people improve their lives by getting them involved in thier communities.
+The Lord Egremont Fund was created by Lord Egremont to support his family’s long-term involvement in the and to help people improve their lives by getting them involved in thier communities.

 Although Lord Egremont grew up in Petworth in West Sussex, he regularly visited his mother, Lady Egremont who moved to the family estate in Cumbria in the late 1970’s.
 The Estate includes Cockermouth Caste and the ruins of Egremont Castle where it is open to the public.